shibani/shibani.github.io/_posts/2018-12-10-python-gotchas-ii.markdown

 &nbsp;
 <span style="color:#900; font-weight:bold; text-transform:uppercase;">Some Gotchas I uncovered while building Tictactoe in Python</span>

-My most recent project was writing Tictactoe in Python, a task I thought I had a reasonably clear idea of, after having written Tictactoe in both Ruby and Elixir.
-I was thus very surprised to uncover hurdles that seemed to have absolutely no clear solution.
-Luckily our mentors are excellent at just this sort of thing and mine directed me to read up on... **Python Gotchas**.
+As a new Python programmer, I ran into three common language gotchas: passing arguments by reference, unbound local variables, and mutable default arguments.
+Hopefully this post will help to shed some light on these gotchas and save the time I spent debugging them.
+However, what I gained by attempting to understand these gotchas was a wonderful opportunity to take a deep dive into a new language and explore some of its under the hood behavior.
 <hr />
 &nbsp;
 <span id="pass-by-reference" style="color:#900; font-weight:bold; text-transform:uppercase;">PASSING BY REFERENCE</span>

-However, since `pass by reference` is not really a gotcha, I guess you could put this first one in the glitch category.
-I encountered this issue when I first tried to play the game loop.
+I encountered the `pass-by-reference` gotcha when I first tried to play the game loop.
 My game was able to ask the user for input, set the size of the board, create a board, and accurately create a human and computer player.
 However when I tried to place the first move, my move was not marked in the one square I had picked, but in 3 squares.

 My game was marking the entire column.